This post may contain affiliate links. Please read our disclosure policy.

 This No Bake Blueberry Cheesecake is extra creamy with a crunchy graham cracker crust and juicy blueberry topping!
-Because it’s no bake, it’s way easier to make than traditional cheesecake and perfect for warmer temperatures.
+Because it’s no bake, it’s way easier to make than traditional cheesecake and perfect for warmer weather.

 Need a dessert to bring to your next picnic or backyard barbecue?
 This Blueberry Cheesecake is perfect!
 If you love blueberries, you have got to try our Blueberry French Toast Casserole!

 No Bake Blueberry Cheesecake